moudj54/MAPService/README.md

 On harvesting events from third sources at regular intervals:
 	consider relying on a Message Oriented Middleware for starting harvesting actors on request.
-	Check the experimental code in com.neuralnoise.messaging and the commented-out entries servlet-context.xml.
+	Check the experimental code in com.neuralnoise.integration and the entries appended to servlet-context.xml.